Jeffrey Andrews (social worker): Advocacy

 Andrews has campaigned for the rights of ethnic minorities in Hong Kong.
 During the 2014 Occupy Central movement, Andrews, together with a number of other ethnic minority Hongkongers, marched between several of the occupied sites to raise awareness for the inclusion of ethnic minorities in Hong Kong.

 He previously ran courses in cultural sensitivity for the Hong Kong Police Force.
 Andrews also runs tours of Chungking Mansions, a multi-purpose building which is a centre for many minorities in Hong Kong, but which is considered crime-ridden and dangerous by many in Hong Kong.

 2019 Protests

 During the 2019 social unrest, Andrews, together with other ethnic minority Hongkongers, set up outside Chungking Mansions to distribute bottled water to passing protesters.

 LegCo Run

 In 2020, Andrews ran in the 2020 Hong Kong pro-democracy primaries.
 He was the first ethnic minority Hongkonger ever to run in a LegCo election.
 However, the primaries were later deemed to be 'illegal' by the government.
 Andrews was among 55 democracy candidates arrested on 6 January 2021, but was one of only 8 to be released on bail.
-Andrews was not charged for Subversion and was cleared of the case on April 2025, after more than 4 years of being under bail subversion under the National Security Law.
+Andrews was not charged for Subversion and was cleared of the case in April 2025, after more than 4 years of being under bail subversion under the National Security Law.